-Further information on the Principal Adverse Impact indicators which are taken into account by the Investment Manager can be found in the Annex to the Investment Manager's website disclosures for the Fund.
+Further information on the Principal Adverse Impact indicators which are taken into account by the Investment Manager can be found in the Annex 1.
 All investments purchased by the Fund must pass the Investment Manager's good governance tests, and in addition, sustainable investments must also pass tests to confirm they do no significant harm, as described above.
 These tests embed a consideration of the OECD Guidelines and UN Guiding Principles.